squareops/terraform-azurerm-aks/README.md

 Refer [example](https://github.com/sq-ia/terraform-azure-aks/tree/release/v1) for more details.

 ## Permissions
-The required IAM permissions to create resources from this module can be found [here](https://github.com/sq-ia/terraform-azure-aks/tree/release/v1/roles.md)
+The required permissions to create resources from this module can be found [here](https://github.com/sq-ia/terraform-azure-aks/tree/release/v1/roles.md)

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements